cyberchallengeit-ve/ctf-ad-rules/README.md

 Flags are considered expired after 5 rounds.
 It means that teams have up to 10 minutes to steal a flag and submit it.
 At the same time, the check bot will try to retrieve one of the last 5 flags from a service to check if the intended functionalities have been preserved and mark it as _up_.

+Some (but not all) services come with flag IDs.
+Flag IDs are identifiers that help you access the flags that are still valid (like usernames or database IDs), without having to search through all of them.
+Given a service, the current set of IDs will be provided in JSON format at `https://10.20.0.1/api/flag_id/service`.

 Technical and Human Behaviour
 -----------------------------